 Let us look at each member of this Divine Unity in Scripture.
-God, the Father, is frequently in the Scriptures referred to as God, for example; “according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, to obey Jesus Christ and be sprinkled with His blood: May grace and peace be yours in the fullest measure.”
-(1 Peter 1:2).
+God, the Father, is frequently in the Scriptures referred to as God, for example; “Elect according to the foreknowledge of God the Father, through sanctification of the Spirit, unto obedience and sprinkling of the blood of Jesus Christ: Grace unto you, and peace, be multiplied.”
+(1 Peter 1:2 KJV).
 Jesus Christ, especially, referred to God as the Father, for example; “Do not work for the food which perishes, but for the food which endures to eternal life, which the Son of Man will give to you, for on Him the Father, God, has set His seal.’”
 (John 6:27).

-Only God is to be worshiped (see Matthew 4:10), yet, Jesus’ followers worshiped Him; “And those who were in the boat worshiped Him, saying, ‘You are certainly God’s Son!’ ” (Matthew 14:33) and; “And behold, Jesus met them and greeted them.
+Only God is to be worshiped (see Matthew 4:10), yet, Jesus’ followers worshiped Him; “And those who were in the boat worshiped Him, saying, ‘You are certainly God’s Son!’ ” (Matthew 14:33) and; “And behold, Jesus met them [a]and greeted them.
 And they came up and took hold of His feet and worshiped Him.”
-(Matthew 28:9) and; “And they, after worshiping Him, returned to Jerusalem with great joy,” (Luke 24:52).
-Even the angels are commanded, by the Father, to worship Him; ‘And when He again brings the firstborn into the world, He says, “And let all the angels of God worship Him.’”
-(Hebrews 1:6).
+(Matthew 28:9 footnote [a] Matthew 28:9 Lit saying hello) and; “And they, after worshiping Him, returned to Jerusalem with great joy,” (Luke 24:52).
+Even the angels are commanded, by the Father, to worship Him; ‘And [a]when He again brings the firstborn into [b]the world, He says, “And let all the angels of God worship Him.’”
+(Hebrews 1:6 footnote [a] Hebrews 1:6 Or again when He brings [b] Hebrews 1:6 Lit the inhabited earth).
 One day, every knee shall bow to Jesus Christ; “so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.”
 (Philippians 2:10, 11).
 Jesus is called “Immanuel,” which means, “God with us.”
 (See Isaiah 7:14 and see Matthew 1:23).

 Some would ask, “Is not Jesus the son of God, and does that not make him someone other than God?”
 The words, “son” and “father,” are not best understood from our Western World View but, rather, from the Semitic backgrounds that these passages were written in.
 The Semitic concepts of “son” emphasizes “likeness or sameness of nature” 4 Some will ask, “Are not Christians sons of God and, if so, isn’t Christ the same as any Christian man?”
 Again, there is a difference.
 Jesus is the Son of God by His own right, but His followers are God’s sons by adoption.
 Jesus is by nature God.

 Jesus is unique.
 Natural men and women begin their lives at birth.
 He, however, existed before His birth.
 He existed from all eternity.
 The Bible, referring to Jesus as the Word, teaches; “In the beginning was the Word, and the Word was with God, and the Word was God.”
 (John 1:1).
 Jesus Christ is the Word.
-We also read; “Jesus said to them, ‘Truly, truly, I say to you, before Abraham was born, I am.’ ” (John 8:58).
+We also read; “Jesus said to them, ‘Truly, truly, I say to you, before Abraham [a]was born, I am.’ ” (John 8:58 footnote [a]John 8:58 Lit came into being).
 We read further; “Now, Father, glorify Me together with Yourself, with the glory which I had with You before the world was.”
 (John 17:5).

 But to each one is given the manifestation of the Spirit for the common good.
-For to one is given the word of wisdom through the Spirit, and to another the word of knowledge according to the same Spirit; to another faith by the same Spirit, and to another gifts of healing by the one Spirit, and to another the effecting of miracles, and to another prophecy, and to another the distinguishing of spirits, to another various kinds of tongues, and to another the interpretation of tongues.
+For to one is given the word of wisdom through the Spirit, and to another the word of knowledge according to the same Spirit; to another faith [a]by the same Spirit, and to another gifts of [b]healing [c]by the one Spirit, and to another the [d]effecting of [e]miracles, and to another prophecy, and to another the [f]distinguishing of spirits, to another various kinds of tongues, and to another the interpretation of tongues.
 But one and the same Spirit works all these things, distributing to each one individually just as He wills.

 1 Corinthians 12:7-11